Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Introduction

-In this paper, we mathematically formulate the problems of impromptu deployment of relays along a line as optimal sequential decision problems.
-The cost of a deployment is evaluated as a linear combination of three components: the sum transmit power along the path, the sum outage probability along the path, and the number of relays deployed; we provide a motivation for this cost structure.
-We formulate relay placement problems that minimize the expected average cost per-step.
-Our channel model accounts for path-loss, shadowing, and fading.
 We explore deployment with two approaches: (i) the {\em pure as-you-go } approach and (ii) the {\em explore-forward} approach.
 In the pure as-you-go approach, the deployment agent can only move forward; this approach is a necessity if the deployment needs to be quick.
 Due to shadowing, the path-loss over a link of a given length is random, and a more efficient deployment can be expected if link quality measurements at several locations along the line are compared and an optimal choice is made among these; we call this approach {\em explore-forward}.
 Explore-forward would require the deployment agent to retrace his steps; but this might provide a good compromise between deployment speed and deployment efficiency.

-We formulate each of these problems as a Markov decision process (MDP), obtain the optimal policy structures, illustrate their performance numerically and compare their performance with reasonable heuristics.
-Next, we propose several learning algorithms and prove that each of them asymptotically converges to the optimal policy if we seek to minimize the average cost per unit distance for deployment over a long line.
+We formulate each of these problems as a Markov decision process (MDP), obtain the optimal policy structures, illustrate their performance numerically and compare with reasonable heuristics.
+Next, we propose several learning algorithms and prove that each of them asymptotically converges to the optimal policy if we seek to minimize the long run average cost per unit distance.
 We also demonstrate the convergence rate of the learning algorithms via numerical exploration.
+Finally, we demonstrate the end-to-end traffic carrying capability of such networks via field deployment.